Rules of Thumb: Copyright Made Simple for Classroom Instructors

 - Any works published by the federal government

-- Any works that have been around 70+ after author died
+- Any works that have been around 70+ years after the author has died

 - Any works which the creator has intentionally decided to release the rights to the public